Day trading beginners often start by trying to figure out what a day trader is, exactly.

 Get the best trading results by paying attention to both the trend as well as the momentum of the price action.

-Day Trading Beginners – Basic #3:
+Day Trading Beginners – Basic #3: The real definition of a day trader

 The late 1990’s and early 2000’s had an exact definition of the day trader.
 A day trader was someone who had specific strategies.